 A Guide to Exercise for Women in Menopause

 As you age, the body undergoes significant changes that can impact your energy levels, muscle mass, metabolism, and overall well-being.
-And that's especially true as you enter menopause.
+And that's especially true as you enter menopause, when shifting hormones can lead to weight gain, muscle loss, decreased bone density, and even changes in mood and sleep quality.

 4 Reasons To Prioritize Exercise in Menopause: